triplingual/container_management_labels/README.md

-    Resource ID (a concatenated list of all resource ids associated with the top container) Resource Title (a concatenated list of all resource titles associated with the top container) Agent Name (a concatenated list of all creators associated with the top container's associated resource) Series ID (a concatenated list of all series associated with the top container) Top Container Indicator
+    Resource ID (a concatenated list of all resource ids associated with the top container) Resource Title (a concatenated list of all resource titles associated with the top container) Agent Name (a concatenated list of all creators associated with the top container's associated resource) Series ID (a concatenated list of IDs of all series associated with the top container) Series Display (a concatenated list of display/names of all series associated with the top container) Top Container Indicator
     Top Container Barcode
     Location Title